jannverduzco/responsive-portfolio/README.md

 ## User Story

 ```
-AS AN employer seeking a candidate
+AS AN employer seeking a potential candidate
 I WANT to be provided with the contact information, existing projects, and some information about the candidate’s background
 SO THAT the I can make an informed decision
 ```